-Asset Management System
+Asset Management Systems and Reporting

-Knowledge exists in many corporate locations that are currently managed by various departments and executive offices.
+Knowledge exists in many corporate locations that are currently managed by business managers in various departments.
 Each application that has a knowledge management component should have a system owner with an overarching governance structure that enables informed and transparent decisions.

-The current system owner concept tends to follow a "best of breed" approach to enterprise applications.
+The current system owner concept is a "best of breed" approach to enterprise applications.
 This has led to a fragmented approach to knowledge management and there is acknowledgement that migrating to a single enterprise software model will improve this situation.